 Some of the biggest challenges that I’ve faced are learning how to fix one’s mistakes.
 No one likes messing up, especially if you add a hole where there shouldn’t be one, or if your measurements were off from the beginning and you didn’t catch it in time.
-But I find that creating your own systems for efficiency can help these mistakes be avoided.
+But I find that creating your own systems for efficiency can help avoid these mistakes.

 Do you believe being a drummer has helped you learn the skills needed to work with wood in any way?

-I’ve noticed that there are a lot of woodworkers who also happen to play drums and I’m inclined to believe that they are very much connected.
-From a very early age, I was learning how wood functions in everyday environments without even realizing it.
-I know when a piece of wood feels warped in my hands, because playing with unbalanced drum sticks feels horrible.
+I’ve noticed that there are a lot of woodworkers who also happen to play drums, and I’m inclined to believe that they are very much connected.
+From an early age, I was learning how wood functions in everyday environments without even realizing it.
+I know when a piece of wood feels warped in my hands, because playing with unbalanced drumsticks feels horrible.
 I know when a stick is going to crack or break in a certain way just by hitting a drum a couple of times.
 I know what kind of finishes feel nicer in my hands than others.
 I’ve learned about structural integrity based on drum shell design.

 Has working with wood helped your drumming in any way?

-As a professional musician, how did you navigate starting an new side hustle unrelated to music?
+As a professional musician, how did you navigate starting a new side hustle unrelated to music?

 Usually when a longer tour cycle ends, say a year or longer, people tend to forget that you’re available to work.
-So, I had just finished a two year record cycle and had a lot of free time on my hands to before any music calls would start filtering through.
-Plus, I made a conscious effort to stay off the road for a couple months.
-So, all of those things combined helped me make time for the woodshop.
+So, I had just finished a two-year record cycle and had a lot of free time on my hands before any music calls would start filtering through.
+Plus, I made a conscious effort to stay off the road for a couple of months.
+So, all of those things combined helped me make time for the wood shop.

 Did you think you’d be able to make an income from building furniture?